iorais/Board-Games/README.md

 # Board-Games
+This project won the $100 2nd place prize in the ACM Summer Challenge 2022 for the novice dvision.
-made on code.org app lab
+The logic was implemented from scratch, made on code.org app lab.